-- Qualifications and experience of proposed project staff (that is, the principal investigator, any and all co-principal investigators, and all other individuals (and organizations) identified in the application (regardless of "investigator" status) who will be significantly involved in substantive aspects of the proposed project). - 2.
-Demonstrated ability of the applicant organization to implement the proposed strategies and manage the effort. - Relationship between the capabilities/competencies of the proposed project staff (including the applicant organization) and the scope and strategies of the proposed project.
+- 1. Qualifications and demonstrated experience of proposed project staff (that is, the principal investigator, any and all co-principal investigators, and all other individuals (and organizations) identified in the application (regardless of "investigator" status) who will be significantly involved in substantive aspects of the proposed project). - 2.
+Demonstrated ability of the project staff to implement the proposed strategies and the applicant organization's ability to manage the effort. - Relationship between the capabilities/competencies of the proposed project staff (including the applicant organization) and the scope and strategies of the proposed project. - 4.
+Rationale and justification for proposed staffing plan to include the applicant organization and proposed subawardee(s) and consultant(s).